canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 :align: center
 ```

-Confirm configuration by clicking the `Save` button.
+Confirm your choices by clicking on the `Save` button.

 To bootstrap Chaos Infrastructure onto a Kubernetes cluster click on the newly created environment and then click
 the `+ Enable Chaos` button.